Christopher-James-Francis-Rodgers/Visual-Studio-Code---workbench.colorCustomizations-List-for-settings.json/README.md

 Syntax/ Semantic colorization is done by the Theme you are using, and by any extensions you have installed that attend to that.

+[Quote - Paraphrased]

+Syntax Highlighting:

+Syntax highlighting determines the color and style of (your) code in the text editor...
+It provides a multi-color contrast to (different kinds) of key words... so that your eyes can more immediately locate a particular (kind of) text among a sea of strings, variables, comments, et cetera.

+[End: Quote - Paraphrased]

 https://medium.com/@danromans/how-to-customize-semantic-token-colorization-with-visual-studio-code-ac3eab96141b

 ## Source of This List